-My query is that in this clause, only the company has the right to terminate and I don't have the right to resign.
+My query is that in this clause, only the company has the right to terminate, and I don't have the right to resign.
 I was not offered anything in return for being faithful to the company.
-Furthermore, if I resign due to work pressure and later join another job, would I be under litigation for the future?
+Furthermore, if I resign due to work pressure and later join another job, would I be under litigation in the future?
 Can a normal citizen of India challenge and win against these big multinationals?
 Please help and advise.

 From India, Calcutta